marina8888/chemkin-sensitivity-analysis/README.md

         (which is usually the end point of the combustor).
         """
 ```
 A multiplier is available to scale up all values.
-If equations are not specified here, all equations pertinent the species of interest will be plotted.
+If equations are not specified here, all equations pertinent the species of interest will be plotted. filter_above and filter_below are settings used for filtering data (above or below a certain value).
+Can use either one of the filters or both at the same time.

 Assumes the use of laminar flame calculator module for calculating the laminar burning velocity sensitivity, which uses similar argument list: